 Directions for Making Natural Furniture Polish

-- Place the beeswax and olive in a double boiler on medium heat, and warm until the beeswax has completely melted.
+- Put the beeswax and olive oil in a double boiler and place on the oven over medium heat.
+Warm until the beeswax has completely melted.

 - Stir in the antioxidant and essential oil.

-- Pour the mixture into clean, wide-mouth container.
+- Pour the mixture into a clean, wide-mouth container.

 - Let it cool until it reaches a semi-hard consistency.
 This should take about two hours.